andersjanmyr/express-lab/README.md

 ### 1. Start the server in `watch` mode and verify that status works

 Verify by browsing to the URL that is output by the server.
-Don't shut the server down it should be running all time.
+Don't shut the server down it should be running all time. *When new files are added, the watcher needs to be restarted*

 ### 2. Start a test watcher

 The test watcher should also be running all the time.
 Modify the tests to verify that they fail if the expectations are changed.
 Fix them again.
+ *When new files are added, the watcher needs to be restarted*

 ### 3. Install and configure middleware for logging